bleonardb3/ThinkGov/README.md

 1. [Lab-3](https://github.com/bleonardb3/WM/tree/master/Lab-3) - The third lab will leverage Spark machine learning (SparkML) in a Jupyter notebook to predict survivability using pyspark and a supervised learning model.

 You will use IBM's Watson Studio to perform the labs in this repository.
 The instructions to set up the environment are documented below.
-After completing these instructions, please go to the chosen lab folder and follow the Readme.
+After completing these instructions, please go to the chosen lab folder and follow the individual lab's Readme.

 ## Instructions: Create a Watson Studio project and set up the required services.